 Users must subscribe to notifications on their desktop or mobile device to receive notifications and it must be a browser that supports push notifications.
-Please see Supported Web Platforms.
+Please see Web Push FAQ for Supported Web Platforms.

 Open Chrome and go to your website page with the OneSignal code.

 - Do not use Incognito mode or Guest Browser mode.

 - Do not have any other tabs or windows open to your site.

 - Use Android, plugin your android device into your desktop with a USB cable.